 How much will it cost?

 We offer bespoke Separation Agreements which are drafted to reflect your personal circumstances.
 It is our experience that fixed price packages for Separation Agreements rarely result in good value for money for our clients.
 Instead, we offer a one hour fixed-fee meeting for £250 (including VAT) where one of our experienced family law solicitors will meet with you to offer personalised advice.
-We will then provide you with a quote for further advice or legal work that is required after the initial meeting, which is specific to your requirements.
+We will then provide you with a quote for further advice or legal work which we would tailor to your situation.

-We offer a free 10 minute telephone call with one of our solicitors to discuss how we can help.
+As a first step we offer a free 10 minute telephone call with one of our solicitors so please call 0131 622 8477 to discuss how we can help.